Scott Disick and Sofia Richie Spend 4th of July Together Months After Split

 The pair went to lunch together at Nobu restaurant in Malibu with Alec Monopoly and his girlfriend, Alexa Dellanoson, on Saturday, July 4.
 They then attended a friend’s beach party, according to photos obtained by the Daily Mail.

 This is the first time that Disick, 37, and Richie, 21, have been photographed together since Us Weekly confirmed their split on May 27 after nearly three years of dating.
-Shortly after they went their separate ways, a source told Us that they had been keeping in touch via texting.
+Shortly after they went their separate ways, a source told Us that they had still been in contact.
 However, the Keeping Up With the Kardashians star has lingering feelings for his ex Kourtney Kardashian — something that allegedly played a role in the breakup.

 “Scott is always going to be in love with Kourtney, and that’s something Sofia has had to face since even before she got serious with him,” an insider shared with Us exclusively in May.
 “It’s been an ongoing thing.
 It just became more apparent that his family was more of a priority than she was, and his family would be his main priority over anything and anyone.”